Graduation and Commencement

 For the latest updates, please visit the college’s site for updates related to the coronavirus pandemic at: howardcc.edu/coronavirus.

 Howard Community College is committed to helping you reach your goal.
 If you’re enrolled in a degree or certificate program, keep the following information on hand.

 The deadlines to apply to graduate are March 15 for spring, June 15 for summer, and October 15 for fall.
-If you’re going to take no more than two courses during the summer and wish to participate in Commencement, apply for summer graduation by April 15.
+Cap and gowns are not currently available for order.